brentstewart/nextpertise/content/posts/221004_Tailscale.md

 The remaining issue is that local devices have my firewall as their default gateway.
 When they receive traffic from a tailscale-connected IP, they reply using their default route back to the firewall.
 The firewall then uses it's default route to pass the traffic to the public Internet!
 To fix this, I went into firewall (for those of you with Meraki, it's on the dashboard under _Security & SD-WAN > Addressing & VLAN_) and added a static route.
 The route should target 10.64.0.0/10 and the next hop should be the IP of the tailscale exit node.
 With this in place, everything works!

+## Nix setup
+Setup in Nix involves two steps and also varied slightly for me from the docs.
+First, add tailscale to _configuration.nix_.

+  environment.systemPackages = with pkgs; [
+    . . .
+    pkgs.tailscale
+  ]
+  services.tailscale.enable=true;
+  # exit the text editor
+  > sudo nixos-rebuild switch

+Once tailscale is installed, run __sudo tailscale up__ as before.
+This will provide a URL for authentication.
+Finally, go into the tailscale dashboard and authorize the new machine (click the ellipsis to the right of the machine and choose authorize).
+Nix runs on my travel laptop, so I didn't try to advertise it as an exit node.

 ![Dashboard](/221005_Tailscale.png#floatright)
 ## Tailscale Dashboard